Padraig20/Group-ICA-dHCP/README.md

 The setup works successfully for **Python 3.9.19**. **It did not work for newer Python versions!!!**

-For this workflow, we use tools from **FSL 6.0.7.12**, namely *fslmerge* and *MELODIC*.
+For this workflow, we use tools from **FSL 6.0.7.12**, namely *fslmerge*, *fslroi*, *fslval* and *MELODIC*.
 You can download FSL [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
 On Linux, make sure to add following files in your *bashrc* to set the necessary environment.

 ```
 export FSLDIR="/home/<user>/fsl"
 source $FSLDIR/etc/fslconf/fsl.sh
 export PATH=$FSLDIR/bin:$PATH
 ```

+Please make sure to register all images to the according T1-weighted image.
+If not yet registered, you can use the script *register_fMRI.sh* for this purpose.

+The masks and T1 templates can be downloaded via the *download_templates.sh* and *download_masks.sh* scripts in the respective directories.

+For image registration, we use tools from **ANTs 2.5.2**, namely *antsApplyTransforms*, *antsRegistrationSyNQuick.sh* and *ResampleImage*.
+To speed up the registration process, we require **GNU parallel 20230822**.

+## fMRI Image Registration

+The fMRI images are required to be registered to their respective T1 images, i.e. to the T1-weighted template according to the gestational age.

 ## Workflow